 Yoga is designed for everyone, irrespective of their physical attributes.
 When you think of someone practicing yoga, you imagine a yogi who contorts his bodies in ways that looks painful and unachievable by someone who lacks physical flexibility.
 A non-yogi can easily do yoga also.
 There are loads of yoga asana and yoga postures for non-yogis to practice.

 Yoga for the non-yogis can be difficult and intimidating.
-The non-yogi needs to realise and see that doing yoga has more than just one benefit.
+The non-yogi needs to realize and see that doing yoga has more than just one benefit.
 Yoga caters to the health of both the mind and body.
 For a non-yogi can easily understand the poses and yoga asana if the person starts practicing it regularly.
 With more and more practice, you will see that your body is slowly adapting postures that you had imagined only a yogi can do.
-Yoga for non-yogis can have different reasons ranging from the desire to loose a few pounds, to feeling the therapeutic healing of practicing yoga, or to just come in terms with your body and mind by growing self-awareness.
-Whatever might be reason, yoga for non-yogis can only be beneficial in the long run.
+Yoga for non-yogis can have different reasons ranging from the desire to lose a few pounds, to feeling the therapeutic healing of practicing yoga or to just come in terms with your body and mind by growing self-awareness.
+Whatever might be a reason, yoga for non-yogis can only be beneficial in the long run.

 There is a lot of yoga options for the non-yogis, which has different postures and asana for non-yogis.
 Yoga for non-yogis consists of breathing exercises and asana that can be done by anyone.
 Non-yogis, irrespective of their physical attributes or disabilities, can easily follow a regime of yoga asana.
 It consists of mild exercise workout, yoga postures, and yoga asana.
 Yoga should be practiced by the non-yogis, as it will increase their physical and mental abilities.

-You can try out the asana for non-yogis that are below, before you decide to go and join a yoga session.
+You can try out the asana for non-yogis that are below before you decide to go and join a yoga session.

 Yoga asanas for non-yogis:

-- Mountain pose or Tadasana
+- Mountain Pose or Tadasana

 This yoga pose is also known as the foundation pose.
 This is a perfect yoga pose for non-yogis.
 To do this pose, you need to stand up straight and let your feet align in a position that is comfortable for you.
 You can either touch them or keep them at hip-distance apart from one another.
 Put pressure on your feet so that your feet can feel the surface below for your body to rest on it.
 Align your upper body with your shoulder and your lower body with your ankle, creating a straight line.
 Relax your arms by your side and breathe.